Vegas attack: man arrested in Los Angeles after video shows brutal attack on woman inside Las Vegas elevator - Go Tech Daily

 LAS VEGAS (KABC) – A man was arrested on Thursday in Los Angeles after a surveillance video captured a woman brutally attacked in an elevator in Las Vegas.

-The video shows the suspect suddenly catching a woman, putting her in a strangulation and then dragging her to the elevator of a building located on Freemont Street.
+The video shows the suspect suddenly catching a woman, putting her in a strangulation and then dragging her to the elevator of a building located on Fremont Street.

 Before the attack, the film begins with the woman standing at the elevator door with the man behind her.
 As the door opens, she steps forward and that’s where the man knocks.

-The man brings her inside with a choke and quickly pushes her to the floor of the elevator.
+The man brings her inside with a choke and quickly pushes her to the floor of the elevator car.

 He tries to grab her purse, then he starts hitting it over and over.